 It’s only natural for someone to visit such a watery wonderland and think of diving.
 It is the most popular sports activity among locals and tourists alike.
 The well-known local diving spots here are Taka Panyawangan and Gosong Cemara.
 We suggest you wear the proper diving equipment before going into the water.
 Also, stay on the lookout for any loose gear.

 4. Swim with the sharks

-Hilly Karimunjawa enjoys not only terrific viewpoints, but ones filled with fun and cheesy props to flood your social media feed with blogger like pictures.
+Hilly Karimunjawa enjoys not only terrific viewpoints but ones filled with fun and cheesy props to flood your social media feed with pictures.
 You’ll have to pay an entry fee for the privilege of viewing some of them.
 Don’t forget to take your camera and experience the marvels of Karimun through the camera lens.